 Add an entity to example utterances

-Usually, add an example utterance to an intent first, and then create entities and label utterances on the intent page.
+Usually, you add an example utterance to an intent first, and then you create entities and label utterances on the Intents page.
 If you would rather create entities first, see Add entities.

 Marking entities in example utterances

 When you select text in the example utterance to mark for an entity, an in-place pop-up menu appears.
 Use this menu to either create or select an entity.

 Certain entity types, such as prebuilt entities and regular expression entities, cannot be tagged in the example utterance because they are tagged automatically.